-- 1. Timely, fair, and realistic procedures for registering and admitting students; and - 2.
-Policies and procedures that are consistent with the mission of the school, comply with the public charter school legislation, and provide a fair framework for decisions about students.
+1. Timely, fair, and realistic procedures for registering and admitting students; and be full-time assignments.

+2. Policies and procedures that are consistent with the mission of the school, comply with the public charter school legislation, and provide a fair framework for decisions about students.